Superman: Powers, abilities, and weaknesses

 Superman can project and perceive X-rays via his eyes, which allows him to see through objects.
 He first uses this power in Action Comics #11 (1939).
 Certain materials such as lead can block his X-ray vision.

 Superman can project beams of heat from his eyes which are hot enough to melt steel.
-He first used this power in Superman #59 (1949) by applying his X-ray vision at its highest intensity.
+He first uses this power in Superman #59 (1949) by applying his X-ray vision at its highest intensity.
 In later stories, this ability is simply called "heat vision".

 Superman can hear sounds that are too faint for a human to hear, and at frequencies outside the human hearing range.
 This ability was introduced in Action Comics #11 (1939).

-Since Action Comics #20 (1940), Superman possesses superhuman breath, which enables him to inhale or blow huge amounts of air, as well as holding his breath indefinitely to remain underwater or space without adverse effects.
-He has a significant focus of his breath's intensity to the point of freezing targets by blowing on them.
+Since Action Comics #20 (1940), Superman possesses the ability to inhale or blow huge amounts of air, as well as hold his breath for a superhuman duration to remain underwater or in space without adverse effects.
+Further, he can focus his breath's intensity to the point of freezing targets by blowing on them.
 The "freeze breath" was first demonstrated in Superman #129 (1959).

 Action Comics #1 (1938) explained that Superman's strength was common to all Kryptonians because they were a species "millions of years advanced of our own".
-In the first newspaper strips, Jor-El is shown running and leaping like Superman, and his wife survives a building collapsing on her.
+In the first newspaper strips, Jor-El is shown running and leaping like Superman, and Lara survives a building collapsing on her.
 Later stories explained they evolved superhuman strength simply because of Krypton's higher gravity.
-Superman #146 (1961) established that Superman's abilities other than strength (flight, durability, etc.) are activated by the light of Earth's yellow sun.
-This was shortly changed to all of his powers including strength being activated by yellow sunlight and deactivated by red sunlight similar to that of Krypton's sun.
+Superman #146 (1961) established that Superman's abilities other than strength (flight, durability, etc.) are activated by the radiation of Earth's yellow sun.
+This was shortly changed to all of his powers including strength being activated by yellow sunlight and deactivated by red sunlight such as that of Krypton's sun.